developerpaaji/google-analytics-mcp/README.md

     Replace `PATH_TO_CREDENTIALS_JSON` with the path you copied in the previous step.

+    You must also add a `GA_PROPERTY_ID` attribute to the `env` object with your GA4 property ID.
+This configures which property the MCP server will use for all operations.

     We also recommend that you add a `GOOGLE_CLOUD_PROJECT` attribute to the `env` object.
 Replace `YOUR_PROJECT_ID` in the following example with the [project ID](https://support.google.com/googleapi/answer/7014113) of your